-During his time as a judge advocate, Ghiotto served in a variety of capacities, to include prosecuting a wide range of felonies, serving as a staff attorney at the Air Force’s military justice headquarters, and as a Staff Judge Advocate.
-As a Staff Judge Advocate, Ghiotto served as the principal legal advisor to the Wing Commander, all subordinate commanders, directly supervised a legal office consisting of 20 legal professionals, and was responsible for the provision of legal services to more than 3,000 active duty personnel and their dependents.
+Prior to joining the Campbell Law faculty, Professor Ghiotto spent nearly 12 years as a judge advocate in the United States Air Force.
+While serving as an active duty judge advocate, Professor Ghiotto prosecuted a wide range of felonies, served as a staff attorney at the Air Force’s military justice headquarters, and performed duties as a Staff Judge Advocate.
+As a Staff Judge Advocate, Professor Ghiotto served as the principal legal advisor to the Wing Commander, all subordinate commanders, directly supervised a legal office consisting of twenty legal professionals, and was responsible for the provision of legal services to more than 3,000 active duty personnel and their dependents.